Terkwood/PLOWMAN/README.md

 ## Setup

-Randomly pick sex and skin tone of hero.
-But initial clothing should be a gray hermit's robe.
+Allow player to choose sex of hero.
+Randomly select skin tone of hero.
+But initial clothing should be a hermit's robe (gray/brown/etc).

 ## Controls